Annaly Capital Management Inc. (NLY) Shares Rise Despite Market Challenges

-Annaly Capital Management Inc. (NYSE: NLY) has experienced a rise in its stock price by 0.09 compared to its previous closing price of 18.83.
-However, the company has seen a gain of 1.43% in its stock price over the last five trading days.
+Annaly Capital Management Inc. (NYSE: NLY)’s stock price has plunge by 0.48relation to previous closing price of 18.74.
+Nevertheless, the company has seen a -0.95% plunge in its stock price over the last five trading sessions.

 Is It Worth Investing in Annaly Capital Management Inc. (NYSE: NLY) Right Now?